typst-community/guidelines/src/chapters/api/interoperability.typ

 The package unique key is unique within the package and can be freely chosen.

 Similarly to the keys of counters and states, labels also share a global namespace, once put into the document.
-Consider a similar approach for these labels, as well as using names invalid for `@ref` syntax, this ensures that LSPs do not pollute label completions with values which are not meant to be refered to by a user.
+Consider a similar approach for these labels, as well as using names invalid for `@ref` syntax, this ensures that LSPs do not pollute label completions with values which are not meant to be referred to by a user.
 An example of this is including whitespace or other non-identifier characters in the key.
 A key like `__ pkg:0.1.0:label:backref-anchor` (notice the space after the double underscores) cannot be used in `@ref` syntax and will therefore not be suggested as a completion.